How to set up and configure the Linkbreakers MCP server

 Before you begin, you'll need:

-1. A Linkbreakers workspace with an active account
+1. A Linkbreakers account (Google sign-in or email/password)

-2. An MCP-compatible client such as: Claude Desktop (macOS/Windows), Continue (VSCode extension), or any MCP-compatible AI assistant
+2. An MCP-compatible client such as: Claude (web/desktop app via Connectors), Claude Code (CLI), Continue (VSCode extension), or any other MCP-compatible assistant

 Configuration varies by client.
 Choose your AI assistant below: